MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/preview-ltsc2024/overview-mac-preview.md

 - Application settings including policies, preferences, and preference domains remain the same.
 - Add-ins and other extensibility solutions that are compatible with Office 2021 for Mac will most likely be compatible with Office LTSC 2024 for Mac Preview or will require only minimal testing.

-Office LTSC 2024 for Mac Preview and Office 2021 for Mac share the same version and build numbers for their releases.
-For example, Version 16.52 (21080801) for the release in August 2024.
-For a list of releases, see [Release history for Office for Mac](/officeupdates/update-history-office-for-mac#release-history-for-office-for-mac).

 ## New features included in Office LTSC 2024 for Mac Preview

-Office LTSC 2024 builds upon the core functionalities of earlier versions, introducing several advancements to enhance productivity, security, and accessibility.
+Office LTSC 2024 for Mac builds upon the core functionalities of earlier versions, introducing several advancements to enhance productivity, security, and accessibility.
 This update includes new options for creating meetings and refined search capabilities in Outlook.
 Additionally, Excel receives a range of new features, such as Dynamic Charts and Arrays, marking significant improvements over the previous Office LTSC release.
+Notably, Office apps now fully support OpenDocument Format (ODF) 1.4, enhancing interoperability and adding features like nonoverlapping images and shapes, and lists starting from zero.
+For more information, see [Microsoft 365 app now support OpenDocument Format 1.4](https://insider.microsoft365.com/blog/microsoft-365-apps-now-support-opendocument-format-1-4).

-While Office LTSC 2024 enhances various features, it doesn't include the AI and cloud-based functionalities available in Microsoft 365 Apps.
-Consequently, users won't have access to real-time collaboration, AI-driven automation in Excel, PowerPoint, and Word, or advanced security and compliance tools tailored for a hybrid work environment.
+While Office LTSC 2024 for Mac enhances various features, it doesn't include the AI and cloud-based functionalities available in Microsoft 365 Apps.
+As a result, users won't have access to real-time collaboration, AI-driven automation in Excel, PowerPoint, and Word, or advanced security and compliance tools tailored for a hybrid work environment.

 Keep in mind that Office LTSC 2024 for Mac won’t receive any new features after it's released.
 If you want to get new Office features on an ongoing basis, you should consider moving to a Microsoft 365 plan that includes Office.
 Many business and enterprise plans include Microsoft 365 Apps.
 Those plans also provide you with Office for Mac, which includes the same Office apps as Office LTSC 2024 for Mac.
 For more information, see [Compare Microsoft 365 enterprise plans](https://www.microsoft.com/microsoft-365/compare-microsoft-365-enterprise-plans), [Compare Office 365 enterprise plans](https://www.microsoft.com/microsoft-365/enterprise/compare-office-365-plans), and [Compare Microsoft 365 business plans](https://www.microsoft.com/microsoft-365/business/compare-all-microsoft-365-business-products).